4 Hyperparameter Optimization

 mlr3tuning

 is the hyperparameter optimization package of the mlr3 ecosystem.
-At the heart of the package (and indeed any optimization problem) are the R6 classes
+At the heart of the package are the R6 classes

 -